 Did you know that water from your drain could end up flowing into Boston Harbor's drinking water system?
 When your water system loses pressure, used water from your plumbing fixtures - such as sprinklers, hot tubs, and swimming pools - can get drawn back into the drinking water pipes and contaminate the whole neighborhood's water supply.
-If you have recently installed a swimming pool, hot tub, or sprinkler system please contact us at tcutilities@co.thurston.wa.us to learn more about how you can help keep our water system safe by using a backflow prevention device.
+If you have recently installed a swimming pool, hot tub, or sprinkler system, please contact us at tcutilities@co.thurston.wa.us to learn more about or sprinkler system, please contact us at tcutilities@co.thurston.wa.us to learn more about how you can help keep our water system safe by using a backflow prevention device.